Pensions

 If you do, your employer will notify you how much the pension contributions will be.
 You then need to provide this value to the Ministry of Defence so that the correct deductions can be made and paid across to us.

-If you remain in the scheme, you will have the same pension build-up as you would have had if you had continued in your usual position.
+If you remain in the Scheme, you will have the same pension build-up as you would have had if you had continued in your usual position.
 Your pension will be worked out based on the pay you would have received in your LGPS employment.

 If you decide not to remain the LGPS when you go on reserve forces leave, you will not build up pension benefits for the period of leave.